ashutoshpipriye/Book_detail-API_in_Flask/README.md

 # Book_detail-API_in_Flask
-Trying to make own API in python using falsk
+Trying to make own API in python using flask